-Why Jews are Good at Money (Crossposted from Asia Times)
+Why Jews are good at money

 Anti-Semites claim that Jews are habitually greedy, or even that they stand at the center of a global conspiracy – a caricature later applied to Chinese in the person of Sax Rohmer’s fictional Fu Manchu.
 But the fact is that Jews historically have been good at money.
 The Chinese make a great deal of this ability.
 The English journalist Clarissa Sebag-Montefiore noted this interest inThe New York Times:

 “Most Chinese will think Jews are smart, clever or good at making money, and that they have achieved a great deal,” Professor Xu Xin, director of the Institute of Jewish Studies at Nanjing University (one of over half a dozen centers in

 China dedicated to studying Judaism) told me …

 “Revelations of Jewish People’s Wisdom,” an account on China’s largest microblog site, Sina Weibo, has nearly one-and-a-half-million fans.
 Its revelations include: “Make a fortune under adverse circumstances.”
 This logic – that the Jews are admired for their success despite their small numbers and historical oppression – has also led to a burgeoning industry of self-help books that use Jewish culture and the Talmud to preach business tips.